 The Community Living Fund focuses on reducing unnecessary institutionalization for older adults and younger adults with disabilities or significant medical conditions.
-Recognizing a correlation between reduction of social isolation, animal bonding, and improved health outcomes, the Community Living Fund will support the Animal Bonding Services for isolated LGBTQ+ seniors and adults with disabilities.
+Recognizing a correlation between reduction of social isolation, animal bonding, and improved health outcomes, the Community Living Fund will support the Animal Bonding Services for Isolated LGBT Seniors and Adults with Disabilities.
 This increased financial support will allow the contractor to reduce the waitlist and serve an increased number of consumers.